 According to the Centers for Disease Control, the following are some common zoonotic parasites and diseases carried by mice:

 - Salmonella.
 Spread through contact with mice feces, especially when food or water is contaminated by their droppings.
 Salmonella can be spread to humans from snakes.

 - Hantavirus.
-Causes hantavirus pulmonary syndrome in people, which can be transmitted via bite wounds or by breathing in dust that has been contaminated with rodent feces.
+It causes hantavirus pulmonary syndrome in people, which can be transmitted via bite wounds or by breathing in dust that has been contaminated with rodent feces.

 - Leptospirosis.
 This is bacteria that can spread through mouse urine.
 The bacteria can remain in soil or water for months.

 - Rat-Bite Fever.
 The disease spreads through mouse or rat bites and scratches.
-It can also be transferred while consuming contaminated food or water or during handling of an infected rodent.
-In the journal Emerging Infectious Diseases, it was stated that a snake keeper who bred rats for food contracted rat-bite fever from a snake bite, instead of a rat bite.
+It can also be transferred while consuming contaminated food or water or during the handling of an infected rodent.
+In the journal Emerging Infectious Diseases, it was stated that a snake keeper who bred rats for food contracted rat bite fever from a snake bite, instead of a rat bite.

 - Plague.
 Caused by bacteria that can spread through bites from fleas found on infected mice and rats.
 Infection can also occur while handling infected rodents.